xelatihy/yocto-gl/readme.md

-# Yocto/GL: Tiny C++ Libraries for Physically-based Graphics
+# Yocto/GL: Tiny C++ Libraries for Data-Driven Physically-based Graphics

 Yocto/GL is a collection of utility C++14 libraries for building physically-based graphics algorithms released under the MIT license.
+Yocto?GL is written in a deliberatly data-driven style for ease of development and use.

 Features include:
 - convenience math functions for graphics
 - static length vectors for 2, 3, 4 length of arbitrary type
 - static length matrices for 2x2, 3x3, 4x4 of arbitrary type